viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Viral Stable Coin

 Viral Stable Coin is a sub-native token, an algorithmic stable coin pegged to the US Dollar that is widely used in the Viral Application for sending and receiving tokens across users wallets.
 Due to constant volatility of the crypto market there is a barrier for the common people and businesses to get into cryptocurrencies.
-As Viral&#39;s aim to become the one-stop crypto solution for the masses we are providing a way for the user&#39;s to automatically transact in Stable Coin without any complex need for swapping their current tokens.
+As Viral's aim to become the one-stop crypto solution for the masses we are providing a way for the user's to automatically transact in Stable Coin without any complex need for swapping their current tokens.
 In Short, when an user transact in Viral Coin, it will force swap and send the receiver viral stable coins to avoid depreciating of the asset while transacting.

 As far as we know there are several stable coins are in the market 1.Fiat-Peg Centralized, 2.Crypto Collateral 3.
 Algorithmic.
 In our case we can take 3 coins 1.
 USDC 2.
 DAI 3.
 AMPL.
 USDC maintains the peg but holds the funds on its reserves centralized which comes with its demerits.
-DAI aims to maintain the peg using collateral of several crypto coins, in which USDC hold the reserve of more than 50% of the DAI&#39;s crypto backing, which also makes DAI a centralized cryptocurrency.
-AMPL is an algorithmic stable coin which maintains it&#39;s peg by contracting and expanding it&#39;s supply of tokens to achieve stability, this achieves true decentralization but fails to operate swiftly for sudden price movements due to it&#39;s rebase function ran in a stipulated time and also rebases in a slow, long way which takes upto a week after a sudden price movement.
+DAI aims to maintain the peg using collateral of several crypto coins, in which USDC hold the reserve of more than 50% of the DAI's crypto backing, which also makes DAI a centralized cryptocurrency.
+AMPL is an algorithmic stable coin which maintains it's peg by contracting and expanding it's supply of tokens to achieve stability, this achieves true decentralization but fails to operate swiftly for sudden price movements due to it's rebase function ran in a stipulated time and also rebases in a slow, long way which takes upto a week after a sudden price movement.
 This is where most crypto projects fail to provide a decentralized stable currency for the masses.

-Terra blockchain is the most successful running algorithmic stable coin which maintain its stability by changing the stable coin&#39;s supply by burning and minting it&#39;s native token LUNA.
+Terra blockchain is the most successful running algorithmic stable coin which maintain its stability by changing the stable coin's supply by burning and minting it's native token LUNA.
 In better words, when Terra (Stable Coin) demand increases to more than $1, Luna (Native token) will be burned and New Terra tokens will be minted, where increase in supply of tokens resolves the demand and maintains the peg of the stable coin and vice versa.
-Viral Stable Coin adopts the algorithmic stable coin algorithm used in many of Terra&#39;s stable coins.
+Viral Stable Coin adopts the algorithmic stable coin algorithm used in many of Terra's stable coins.

 Viral Coin and Viral Stable Coin will be the two primary coins in the Viral Social Platform.
-The supply and demand of Stable Coin is always balanced by making Viral Coin as it&#39;s variable counterweight that absorbs it&#39;s volatility.
+The supply and demand of Stable Coin is always balanced by making Viral Coin as it's variable counterweight that absorbs it's volatility.

-1 VSC \&gt; $1 (Expansion) : When Viral Stable Coin trades at a price that is high relative to it&#39;s $1 peg i.e., $1.15, the demand for VSC is higher than the circulating supply.
+1 VSC \&gt; $1 (Expansion) : When Viral Stable Coin trades at a price that is high relative to it's $1 peg i.e., $1.15, the demand for VSC is higher than the circulating supply.
 To bring the peg back to $1, the supply of VSC should be increased to balance the demand.
-During Expansion State trading bots will mint VSC by burning VRL, which has an effect of lowering Viral Stable Coin Price (by expanding the supply) and increases the Viral Coin price (by reducing it&#39;s supply).
+During Expansion State trading bots will mint VSC by burning VRL, which has an effect of lowering Viral Stable Coin Price (by expanding the supply) and increases the Viral Coin price (by reducing it's supply).
 The smart contracts will trade until the price peg of 1 VSC = $1 is achieved.

-1 VSC \&lt; $1 (Contraction) : When Viral Stable Coin trades at a price that is low relative to it&#39;s $1 peg i.e., $0.95, the demand for VSC is lower for the circulating supply.
+1 VSC \&lt; $1 (Contraction) : When Viral Stable Coin trades at a price that is low relative to it's $1 peg i.e., $0.95, the demand for VSC is lower for the circulating supply.
 To bring the peg back to $1, the supply of VSC should be decreased to balance the demand.
-During Contraction State trading bots will burn VSC and mints VRL, which has an effect of increasing Viral Stable Coin Price (by reducing it&#39;s supply) and lowering the Viral Coin price (by expanding it&#39;s supply).
+During Contraction State trading bots will burn VSC and mints VRL, which has an effect of increasing Viral Stable Coin Price (by reducing it's supply) and lowering the Viral Coin price (by expanding it's supply).
 The smart contracts will trade until the price peg of 1 VSC = $1 is achieved.

 Viral Stable Trading App